 Stijn van Kessel joined Queen Mary in September 2017.
 Previously, he was Lecturer in Politics at Loughborough University (2012-2017).
 Between October 2013 and September 2015 he was based at the Heinrich-Heine-University Düsseldorf, Germany, to carry out a postdoctoral research project funded by the Alexander von Humboldt Foundation.
 He also held visiting teaching positions in the Netherlands at the Radboud University Nijmegen and the VU University Amsterdam (2011-2012).

-After having completed a BSc (2005) and MSc (2006, ‘cum laude’) in Political Science at the VU University Amsterdam, Stijn defended his doctoral dissertation at the University of Sussex in November 2011.
-Subsequently, he has been visiting lecturer at the Radboud University Nijmegen and the VU University Amsterdam.
+Stijn completed a BSc (2005) and MSc (2006) in Political Science at the VU University Amsterdam, and defended his doctoral dissertation at the University of Sussex in 2011.

-Since January 2014, Stijn has been one of the convenors of the European Consortium for Political Research (ECPR) Standing Group on Extremism & Democracy (together with Sarah de Lange, Andrea Pirro and Matthijs Rooduijn).
+Stijn is joint convenor of the European Consortium for Political Research (ECPR) Standing Group on Extremism & Democracy, and joint editor of the journal Politics.